What Is a 401(k)?

 401(k) withdrawal rules

-Generally speaking, you can start to withdraw from your 401(k) plan (Traditional or Roth) penalty-free when you’re 59 ½ or older.
+Generally speaking, you can start to withdraw from your 401(k) plan (traditional or Roth) penalty-free when you’re 59½ or older.
 (With a Roth, the account must also have been opened for at least five years.)

-This is important: In many cases, if you take money out before the age of 59 ½, the early withdrawal (or “distribution”) could trigger a 10% penalty.
+This is important: In many cases, if you take money out before the age of 59½, the early withdrawal (or “distribution”) could trigger a 10% penalty.
 And you may have to pay federal (and state, if applicable) taxes on top of it.
 But there are exceptions to this early distribution rule.
 You can visit IRS.gov or consult a tax professional for more information.

-Learn more: IRS 401(k) Resource Guide – General Distribution Rules
+See: IRS 401(k) Resource Guide – General Distribution Rules

 401(k) RMD rules

 “Required minimum distribution” (RMD) is the minimum amount of money you have to withdraw (or “distribute”) from certain types of retirement accounts each year after you’ve reached a specific age.
-In other words, you cannot keep your retirement money in a 401(k) account forever.

-401(k) plans are subject to RMD rules.
 However, note that starting in 2024, RMD rules do not apply to Roth 401(k) plan participants while they are alive (but their beneficiaries may have to take RMDs after the account owner’s passing).

 Keep in mind that RMDs are required by the IRS, and failure to take RMDs may result in penalties.
 Visit the IRS website for more information.
 If you have questions about your specific situation, consult with your financial advisor or a tax professional.